Please read carefully. Failure to comply with the rules below could result in disqualification.

 The average age of the dancers registered in a performance will determine the age division for Duet/Trios, Groups, Lines, Super Lines and Productions.
 When determining the average age of a performance, always drop the decimal.
 Nonconsecutive Level Duet/Trios will compete in the age division of the oldest competitor.
 Contestants will be responsible for showing proof of age to the Competition Director should a question arise.

 For National Finals, substitution of dancers from the Regional qualifying entry is permitted in all divisions/categories except Solos.
-Performances must consist of at least 75% of the original dancers from the Regional qualifying entry.
+Performances must consist of at le ast 75% of the original dancers from the Regional qualifying entry.
 When substituting dancers in a performance, be aware that any modifications may change the level or age average.
 All music must remain the same.

 LEVELS AND GUIDELINES

-The appropriate level of performance (LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ, and ELITE STARZ) should be determined by using the LEVELING and TECHNICAL SKILL SET GUIDELINES located below.
-PLEASE NOTE: TEACHER / ADULT are not considered a LEVEL, they are NOW considered a combined CATEGORY.
+The appropriate level of performance (LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ, and ELITE STAR Z) should be determined by using the LEVELING and TECHNICAL SKILL SET GUIDELINES located below.
+PLEASE NOTE: TEAC HER / ADULT are not considered a LEVEL, they are NOW considered a combined category.

 Please keep in mind the following variables may affect level placement: